lucc/khard/doc/source/commandline.rst

        - cat1
        - cat2
        - cat3
-   " | khard new [-a "address book name"]
+   " | khard new

 or create from input template file:

 .. code-block:: shell

-   khard new -i contact.yaml [-a "address book name"]
+   khard new -i contact.yaml

 You may get an empty contact template with the following command: